What is communal narcissism? Is healing from trauma culturally influenced?

 It’s very much a sense of ME, very high levels of entitlement and the questions that I’m getting at the moment have a lot to do with narcissism.

 This is a really interesting topic, and it’s quite broad.

 I can’t give you everything within one segment, but I can give you some information.

-The ages between 0 & 5 are really really important, and so a lot of people who come to me, particularly women are healing from narcissistic
+The ages between 0 & 5 are really, really important, and so a lot of people who come to me, particularly women, are healing from narcissistic relationships.

-They might be dealing with anorexia and bulimia and anorexia and bulimia is very much connected to the early childhood stages and
+They might be living with anorexia and bulimia, and anorexia and bulimia are very much connected to the early childhood stages.

 develop a strong sense of self.